It’s time to review Pure Biology shampoo – because it’s a really popular product on Amazon.

 - costs more than most similar shampoos

-As I said before – I personally recommend supplements to shampoos.
+Buts I said before – I personally recommend a cheaper alternative.

-But in terms of price – Reviva is quite decent.
-Not cheap, just decent.
+In terms of price – Reviva is quite decent.
+Not cheap or impressive, just decent.

 #7 – Where To Find It (10 out of 10)